-Although technically still an Under-18s player, TJ shone at Under-23 level during 2017-18 while also putting in some mature performances in the Under-18 set-up as Scott Parker's side competed in numerous competitions.
+Although technically still an Under-18s player, TJ shone at Under-23 level during 2017-18 while also putting in some mature performances in the Under-18 set-up as our young side competed in numerous competitions.

 Making eight starts at the lower level, generally at centre-back, and scoring in a 4-4 home draw with Chelsea in December, 2017, he appeared in seven of our eight UEFA Youth League games as we saw off the likes of Real Madrid, Borussia Dortmund and Monaco to reach the quarter-finals of the Under-19 competition.
 He was also captain for the Monaco tie, which we won on penalties.

 Calm on the ball and intelligent at playing out from the back, TJ was used more as a right-back at Under-23 level during that season, making 17 appearances in all competitions.
 He scored in a 3-1 Premier League 2 victory away to Arsenal in March, 2018, in a game which saw him line up against his older brother AJ in a north London derby for the second time in his young career.
 In a further quirk, the pair faced off again in our very next Premier League 2 fixture, with AJ having joined Derby County in time to feature in our 4-2 home win - a result that went a long way to ensuring our survival in the division.

 TJ subsequently made his senior debut on our 2018 pre-season tour of the United States and after appearing as an unused substitute a couple of times in the first half of 2018-19, he made his competitive first team debut off the bench in our 7-0 victory at Tranmere Rovers in the FA Cup in January, 2019.